DavidHernandez21/fastAPI/readme.md

 Notice that by default the container is listening on port 80 to override this value use `-e PORT=<container port>`.

 ## Run with docker-compose
-Assuming docker-compose is installed, run `docker-compose up --build game` from the project root to build and run the container.
+Assuming docker-compose is installed, run `docker-compose up -d` from the project root to build and run the container.